YashhSharma/Real-time-chat-application/README.md

 cd real-time-chat-app
-Install the required dependencies:
+Install the required dependencies: npm install express npm install SocketIO

-npm install
-Usage
-Start the server:

-npm start
-Open your web browser and navigate to http://localhost:3000 (or the port specified in the console).
+After installation of these dependencies run the following command-node .\server.js Open your web browser and navigate to http://localhost:3000 (or the port specified in the console).

 You will be prompted to create a username for the chat.